printercu/elastics-rb/README.md

 #   :host   - hostname with port or array with hosts (default 127.0.0.1:9200)
 #   :index  - (default index)
 #   :type   - (default type)
-#   :connect_timeout    - timeout to mark the host as dead in cluster-mode (default 10)
-#   :resurrect_timeout  - timeout to mark dead host as alive in cluster-mode (default 10)

 # basic request
 client.request(params)